 Where to buy food on campus

-As you’d like to be a lunch-prepping pro, we know it sometimes just doesn’t happen.
+As much as you’d like to be a lunch-prepping pro, we know it sometimes just doesn’t happen.
 Thankfully, you are spoilt for choice when it comes to food on campus.

-Nibble on something tasty from the Student Hub with vendors like Courtside, Rolld, Chatime, Sir Walter’s Restaurant, Chinese Canton, Burger Edge, and Di Bello’s Pasta e Pizza, or treat yourself to something delicious from the food trucks at the Pop-Up Ref (side note: most vendors accept card payments but if you need cash there are ATMs located on campus).
+Nibble on something tasty from the Student Hub with vendors like Courtside, Roll'd, Chatime, Sir Walter’s Restaurant, Chinese Canton, Pattysmiths, and Di Bello’s Pasta e Pizza (side note: most vendors accept card payments but if you need cash there are ATMs located on campus).
 Our South Street campus also has its very own IGA store!

 If you’re looking for a scenic spot to recharge between classes or take a study break, Bush Court is the place to go.
 There’s also the Chinese Gardens, Banksia Court, and the Peace Pavilion (you can find them on a map here).